-Celebrate fall with this easy and delicious paleo, low carb, and GAPS-friendly Creamy Squash & Apple Soup!
+Celebrate fall with this easy and delicious paleo, low carb, and GAPS-friendly Creamy Squash Apple Soup!
+It’s a perfect blend of sweet and savory and a wonderful way to warm up on a chilly day!

 Better late than never.